mccredie/ledger/src/reqs.md

 TODO:
   * [x] Get more UI, perhaps react
+  * [x] Remove all async stuff, since it isn't actually needed or used.
   * [ ] Consistent Error codes for backend
   * [ ] Input validation / consistent
   * [ ] minimal css styling